omeid/jenv/README.md

 it was tedious and ugly, so I decied to brush up my rusty C skills and write this.

 ###### Why C?
-speed efficiency and small binary footprint and no dependency.
-That is all.
+speed, Efficiency, small binary footprint, and no dependency.
+That is just about it.

 ### Usage: